 └──────────────┘

-Advanced Practice: Enhance the Deep Research Agent’s Expert Capabilities
+Advanced Practice: Enhancing the Deep Research Agent’s Expert Capabilities

-Goal: Equip the agent with expert-level capabilities for complex deep-research scenarios.
-For example, when researching “OpenAI’s co-founders,” it can automatically spawn a parallel sub-research agent for each founder; when searching for person information, it can effectively handle name collisions.
+Goal: Equip the Agent with expert-level handling capabilities for complex scenarios in deep research.
+For example, when researching “OpenAI’s co-founders,” it can automatically spawn a parallel sub-research Agent for each founder; when searching for information about people, it can effectively handle name ambiguity.

-• Loading domain experience: How to load different experiential knowledge based on task type (e.g., “academic research” vs. “people research”) to guide the agent to use the most appropriate authoritative sources and prompt strategies
+• Loading domain experience: How to load different experiential knowledge based on task type (“academic research” vs. “person research”) to guide the Agent to use the most appropriate authoritative sources and prompt strategies

-• Dynamic sub-agents: How to let the main agent dynamically create multiple parallel sub-agents based on preliminary search results to handle sub-tasks separately
+• Dynamic sub-agents: How to let the main Agent dynamically create multiple parallel sub-agents to handle sub-tasks separately based on initial search results

 Architecture Design: